- 1990-1991 : leftover tracks from 2Pacalypse Now sessions.

 The drawing indicates 2Pac found the name of his producing team.
 It refers to the historical network who helped black slaves to escaped and to make their way to the Northern states who had abolished the slavery.

-This tracklist replaced "Funky Freestyles" by the new "7 Mad Mics" what is also titled "Rap Pack" (it has the same 6 guests in a further tracklist), and "Drunken Styles w/Treach" to the previous concept "This is the Brain of a 40".
+This tracklist replaced "Funky Freestyles" by "7 Mad Mics" what is also titled "Rap Pack" (it has the same 6 guests in a further tracklist), what let us guess that it could be the exact same song with various titles...
+"Drunken Styles w/ Treach" also replaces the previous concept "This is your Brain on a 40".

-It also adds "I Shot The Sheriff", referring to the Bob Marley's famous song (2Pac will also give love to the reggae man by using a sample of "No More Trouble" in "When I Get Free I" (cf. 2Pacalypse II).
+It also includes the new concept "I Shot The Sheriff", referring to the famous Bob Marley's song (2Pac will also give love to the reggae king by using a sample of "No More Trouble" in "When I Get Free I", cf. 2Pacalypse II).

-It is clear again here that 2Pac had the intention to release a companion EP (no title here) with another songs initially recorded for the album.
+It is clear again here that 2Pac had the intention to release a companion EP (no title here) with leftover songs initially recorded for the album.

-The track "2Pacalypse Now" mysteriously re-entered the list, maybe instead of "Rebel of The Underground".
+The track "2Pacalypse Now" mysteriously re-entered the list, instead of "Rebel of The Underground", this time supposedly being produced by Big D...
+Was it finally recorded ?

-"20 Drunken Styles", "7 Mad Mics", "I Shot The Sheriff", "2Pacalypse Now" left the tracklist.
-Only "Brenda's Got A Baby" and the probably unrecorded "Fever In The Funkhouse" entered.
-It could be an early concept for "Break em Off Something" with same beat than "Funky Freestyles".
+"20 Drunken Styles", "I Shot The Sheriff", "2Pacalypse Now" left the tracklist.
+Only "Brenda's Got A Baby" entered.
+"Fever In The Funkhouse" could be another alternate title for "Rap Pack".

-"Crooked Ass Niggas" and "Crooked Nigga Too", two Stretch featurings entered the EP tracklist, as well as "2Fly4Me" (which could be an early concept for "Don't Call Me Bitch...).
+"Crooked Ass Niggas" and "Crooked Nigga Too", two Stretch featurings entered the EP tracklist - the second one being probably not recorded (just some lyrics were written down).
+"2Fly4Me" could eventually be an early concept for "Don't Call Me Bitch", so kind of replacing "Backstabbas" (was it really recorded ?)...

 "Fade Away" and "Young Black Male" entered the tracklist, and "Rap Pack" returns with exact same guests than "7 Mad Mics" earlier.

-"Something Wicked" has been recorded with Jeremy JZ Jackson (who will later produce "Troublesome" and many songs for The Kidz... and also for Saafir).
+"Something Wicked" has been recorded with Jeremy JZ Jackson (who will produce "Troublesome" and many songs for The Kidz... and also later for Saafir).
+And "I Don't Give A Fuck", also featuring Pee Wee's voice enters the tracklist.

-Two other songs are "in standby" and will soon entered the tracklist to replace "Fade Away" and to achieve the final 2Pacalypse Now tracklist we all know.
+Two new songs noted "in standby" will soon enter the sequence to replace "Do 4 Love" and "Temptation".
+And finally, 2Pac will take back "Words of Wisdom" and "Rebel of The Underground" to replace "Fade Away" and achieve the final 2Pacalypse Now tracklist we all know.

 - Samples :